Skip to content

 And apart from that shameless plug, if you love your food, it doesn’t matter if you are a Chef or not it’s a fantastic UK based site that has so much to read and view from the World’s best Chefs posting recipes and videos to advice columns, job vacancies, food suppliers, a forum that covers everything from books, recipe advice, stories, blogs, restaurant reviews.. there is something in there for everyone.

 Why not check it out?
-There’s bound to be something of interest if you love your food.. ;)
+There’s bound to be something of interest if you love your food.. 😉

-Chocolate and Chile Ancho Bread
+Re-blog – Chocolate and chile Ancho bread

 A great blog full of good recipes here, this one for the chocolate bread I just have to try!